How to Sew a Stuffed Pumpkin

 Being familiar with soft sculpture techniques will help you create these pumpkins but they are also a great way to experience how soft sculpture transforms a stuffed item.
-And as you can see, there will be some variations in sizes and shapes due to how the "pumpkin" is stuffed or pieced.
+As you can see, there will be some variations in sizes and shapes due to how the pumpkin is stuffed or pieced.

 - Orange thread

 - Orange embroidery thread or Perle cotton

 Download the small pumpkin pattern or the large pumpkin pattern.
 Print the JPG pattern pages at full-page size.
 The small pumpkin section should measure about 8 inches long, and the large pumpkin section should measure about 11 inches long; however, the sizes don't need to be precise.

 Cut eight sections of the pumpkin body piece.
 These may be cut on the lengthwise or crosswise grain of the fabric.
 They must be cut on a straight grain to avoid the pumpkin twisting.
 Cut two pieces of the stem.

 Begin by joining two pumpkin sections, wrong sides together, on one edge.
 Be sure to back stitch at the ends.
 The seams will come apart when you are stuffing it if you do not back stitch.
 Open the joined section and join another pumpkin body section to one side.